 any restaurant along rue de la Huchette

-Polidor - closed right now anyway.
+Polidor - closed right now anyway, subsequent to a kitchen fire.

 Most of the restaurants along rue Saint-André des Arts.